Skip to content

 Place needle 2 mm from compacted GP

-Position the backfill needle tip within the canal space above the downpacked GP.
+The backfill needle tip is positioned within the canal space above the downpacked GP.

 3